ex0dus-0x/ex0dus-0x.github.io/_posts/2021-02-25-exploring-linux-evasion.md

 ## Limitations

-There a few limitations to this technique that I haven't fully addressed, but will leave here to note for future red teamers and malware developers who want to implement and scale up this technique on their own:
+There a few limitations to this technique that I haven't fully addressed, but will leave here to note for red teamers and malware developers who want to implement and scale up this technique on their own:

+**1. Reliability**

+Given the limited visbility into daemons and processes launching eBPF programs, not all will specifically be doing host-based threat detection and process monitoring!
+An attacker should always properly construct a threat model for the attack surfaces they are targeting, and appropriately fine-tune this method to minimize evading when it may clearly be a false positive!

-1. **Detecting Continuous Monitors**
+**2. Detecting Continuous Monitors**

 Some monitoring tools (ie AquaSecurity's [tracee](https://github.com/aquasecurity/tracee))  won't operate ideally like we would like it to, as their eBPF detection programs are instantiated immediately as a system/container boots, pushing the BPF load cycle far above the event trail.
 We'll delineate this behavior as _continuous monitoring,_ and we'll keep writing anti-detection code for it out of scope for this blog post, as it does get more complicated, and is definitely something I would like to do in pure Golang instead of C/C++.
 However the technique would be built off of our previous code, and would go as follows: